 • purification from ceremonial pollution

-Thus, by performing chhidra devta and men attain absolution from sins (paap), which in turn is taken by Naur on himself!
+Thus, by performing chhidra deota and men attain absolution from sins (paap), in turn taken by Naur on himself!
 So, he has to die and be given a new life–free from all the paap–by Deo Brahma (Lord Brahma).

 “Curse of Naur”

-After chhidra all devtas and Karkuns (devta-men) do a dance ritual around kahika.
-Gohari Deu* leads the procession, followed by his goors, pujaris, host devta, his goors, pujaris and so on.
-Naur and his wife do not join the procession and stays inside.
+After chhidra all deotas and Karkoon do a dance ritual around kahika.
+Naur and his wife do not join the procession and stay inside.

 “Death of Naur”

-After the procession all devtas, goors and karkoon gather around the Kahika for the next rite–’Death of Naur’.
-Sound of dhols, nagaras, karnals, ransinghs is at its peak.
-Goors are in their wildest form; shaking and jumping violently.
+After the procession, all deotas, goors and karkoon gather around the Kahika for the next rite–’Death of Naur’.
+The sound of dhols, nagaras, karnals and ransinghs is now at its peak.
+Goors are in their wildest form, shaking and jumping violently.
 Some holding katar (a kind of dagger), some chhangal (iron chain) and others ‘ghondi-dhorachh’ (bell and incense burner) in their hands–busy in making Naur dead and at the same time protecting haar (people) from bahn (attack) of dains (witches), demons, ghosts, evil spirits and jognis.
-Bhungni, flour of perched barley and mustard seeds, is scattered to drive them away.
+Bhungni, flour of parched barley and mustard seeds, is scattered to drive them away.